maximforever/advent_of_code_2022/readme.md

 I tried to generalize for any group of size `n`, but my ruby knowledge limited me.
 So I just solved for the two cases we got.
 Ruby made two things easy: intersection with `a & b` and `a.intersects(b, c, d...)`, as well as getting the character code with `char.ord`

 Overall, I felt sloppy on this one.

 ### Day 4
+Apparently Ruby has [array decomposition](https://ruby-doc.org/core-3.0.0/doc/syntax/assignment_rdoc.html#label-Array+Decomposition), which feels a lot like array destructuring in JavaScript.

+**Part 1:**
+I felt calmer today.
+I tackled the problem earlier in the morning, and tried my best to focus on it without interruption.
+I figured if Part 1 is "note one section containing another", Part 2 will be something like "not any overlap", "count overlapped sections", or "return only sections without overlap".
+But I decided not to optimize prematurely and went with a straightforward solution of comparing the upper/lower bounds between two sections to register.
+A friend is working on collision detection for a game right now, and this feels a little like that.

+**Part 2:**
+I was right!
+Part 2 is "any overlap at all".
+Again, I took a clean, if not the most efficient, approach.

+I'm happier with my code today.
+It's not clever, but it is readible.
+And it uses a few Rubyish things, like array decomposition, `.map(&:to_i)`

+### Day 5
 [coming soon!]